ScottyLabs/wdw/deployment/lab/index.md

 ## Overview
 _Deployment_ is the process of making your app or site accessible to other people.
 With webapps/websites, we want a URL that we can point people to.

 _Static_ websites/webapps are those that don't have a backend.
 They can be written entirely in HTML, CSS, and JavaScript, and don't have any code running on a server.
-We'll show you how to deploy these with a free service called Github Pages.
+We'll show you how to deploy these with a free service called GitHub Pages.

 _Dynamic_ websites/webapps are those that have a backend.
 These often have a database, and will have a component written in Python, Java, Ruby, etc. that runs on a server.
 We'll show you how to deploy these using the free tier of a service called Heroku.